hansake/Domoticz_NodeMCU_MQTT/README.md

 The Mosquitto MQTT broker is installed on the same Raspberry Pi.
 The installation is described in the download section of https://mosquitto.org/

+Domoticz needs to subscribe to the Mosquitto MQTT message broker that is now running locally.
+Under Setup/Hardware add a device:
+* MQTT Client
+* Type: "MQTT Client Gateway with LAN interface" with settings:
+* Data Timeout: Disabled
+* Remote Address: The IP address of the MQTT broker
+* Port: 1883
+* Username: empty
+* Password: empty
+* Publish Topic: out (not used here)
+* CA Filename: empty (not used here?)
+To finish press 'Add'.

 The appropriate Arduino NodeMCU board package and libraries has also to be installed.
 Common for both examples above:

-Sketch in Adruino IDE -> Tools -> Board -> Boards Manager to download "esp8266 by ESP 8266 Community"
+* Sketch in Adruino IDE -> Tools -> Board -> Boards Manager to download "esp8266 by ESP 8266 Community"

-Sketch in Adruino IDE -> Tools -> Board and select NodeMCU 1.0 (We have NodeMCU v2, but we select as 1.0.
+* Sketch in Adruino IDE -> Tools -> Board and select NodeMCU 1.0 (We have NodeMCU v2, but we select as 1.0.
 Focus on inside of paranthesis ESP-12E is more important than this)

-Sketch in Adruino IDE -> Include Library -> Manage Libraries and select to install PubSubClient
+* Sketch in Adruino IDE -> Include Library -> Manage Libraries and select to install PubSubClient